-Dream Lake is an iconic high mountain lake located near Estes Park.
+Dream Lake is an iconic high mountain lake located near Estes Park in the Rockies.
 Access the Bear Lake Trailhead inside Rocky Mountain National Park and enjoy this easy out-and-back hike to one of the state’s most popular lakes.
 As an added bonus, you’ll pass Nymph Lake on your way up.
 Continue on to Emerald Lake, another .7 miles, and check off three lakes in one afternoon.

 Distance: 2.2 miles (round trip)

 Elevation Gain: 430 feet